 When to use stateful MIGs

-Consider using stateful managed instance groups (stateful MIGs) whenever you deploy a stateful application or cluster to Compute Engine and would like to improve its availability with autohealing and multi-zone deployments, or you want to simplify updates of stateful instances by controlling update rollouts and the allowed level of disruption to the instances.
+Consider using stateful managed instance groups (stateful MIGs) whenever you deploy a stateful application or cluster to Compute Engine and would like to improve its availability with autohealing and multi-zone deployments, or you want to simplify updates of stateful instances by orchestrating update rollouts and controlling the allowed level of disruption to the instances.

 Stateful MIGs are intended for applications with stateful data or configuration, such as: